Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Cohabiting Couples

-For cohabiting couples the position is governed by different law, the Court is still able to make an order for sale where parties cannot otherwise agree on how to deal with property.
+For cohabiting couples the position is governed by different laws, the Court is still able to make an order for sale where parties cannot otherwise agree on how to deal with property.

-It will be our experienced litigation team that are best positioned to assist cohabiting couples who find themselves in this situation.
+It will be our experienced litigation team that is best positioned to assist cohabiting couples who find themselves in this situation.

 Court’s Decision